codeforamerica/clientcomm-rails/deploy/terraform/README.md

 new deploy's front page.
 It should check once a minute and alert Mikela and Tomas; it should alert after 2 minutes down; and the Slack webhook integration should be checked.

+## Setup Alerts Topic

+Metric Alarms need an SNS topic to send events to.
+Create a SNS topic called cc-alerts and add the Alets email to it as a subscriber.

 ## Managing a ClientComm deployment

 Create a var-file in lastpass called clientcomm-personal-terraform-secrets with this content:

 ```